-Benefits Creditors.
-Home operated internationally and specialized in affording complex forms of insurance to large enterprises.
+of insurance to large enterprises.
 The liquidation of Home, with total estimated undiscounted claims of \$4 billion, is one of the largest and most complex insurer liquidations ever conducted.
 Due to the sophisticated nature of Home's insurance products, operations, and supporting reinsurance programs, an experienced and stable senior liquidation staff operating under the management of a well-qualified and competent Special Deputy Liquidator will materially contribute to the efficient collection of assets and adjudication of claims.
-The Liquidator believes that this objective can be facilitated through the alignment of compensation plans with the interests of creditors.
-Affidavit of Christopher R. Nicolopoulos, Liquidator, in Support of Approval of Approval of 2021 Compensation Plans ("Nicolopoulos Aff.") ¶ 3. - 2.
-Maximizing the prompt collection of assets advantages Home's creditors and is one of the principal statutory goals of the liquidation.
+Affidavit of Christopher R. Nicolopoulos, Liquidator, in Support of Approval of Approval of 2022 Compensation Plans ("Nicolopoulos Aff.") ¶ 3.

+2. Maximizing the prompt collection of assets advantages Home's creditors and is one of the principal statutory goals of the liquidation.
 RSA 402-C:25, VI.
-The success of liquidation staff and the Special Deputy Liquidator in that regard is illustrated by the increase in Home's liquid assets from the day the Order of Rehabilitation was entered, approximately \$12.7 million as of March 2003, to an estimated \$799.4 million of unrestricted liquid assets as of September 30, 2020.
-(The September 30, 2020 figure is net of the \$656.9 million of interim distributions to Home's policy-level creditors, \$256.0 million of early access distributions to guaranty associations, and \$94.7 million of Class I distributions to guaranty associations for their administration expenses.)
+The success of liquidation staff and the Special Deputy Liquidator in that regard is illustrated by the increase in Home's liquid assets from the day the Order of Rehabilitation was entered, approximately \$12.7 million as of March 2003, to an estimated \$784.0 million of unrestricted liquid assets as of September 30, 2021.
+(The September 30, 2021 figure is net of the \$671.8 million of interim distributions to Home's policy-level creditors, \$256.1 million of early access distributions to guaranty associations, and \$107.6 million of Class I distributions to guaranty associations for their administration expenses.)
 Most of this increase is attributable to a combination of reinsurance recoveries and other financial settlements negotiated by the Special Deputy Liquidator and Home's experienced staff.
-Nicolopoulos Aff. ¶ 4; Affidavit of Peter A. Bengelsdorf, Special Deputy Liquidator, in Support of Approval of 2021 Employee Compensation Plans ("Bengelsdorf Aff.") ¶ 3.
+Nicolopoulos Aff. ¶ 4; Affidavit of Peter A. Bengelsdorf, Special Deputy Liquidator, in Support of Approval of 2022 Employee Compensation Plans ("Bengelsdorf Aff.") ¶ 3.

-- 3. Home Employees and the Special Deputy Liquidator.
+3. Home Employees and the Special Deputy Liquidator.
 Prior to liquidation, Risk Enterprise Management ("REM") effectively managed Home.
 Shortly after the liquidation proceeding began in June 2003, the Liquidator determined that the most efficient way to organize the liquidation process was to hire critical REM employees as liquidation staff.
 This permitted the Liquidator to benefit from the continued involvement of experienced employees having prior involvement with the Home runoff.
 The Liquidator initially hired 98 employees (93 from REM and 5 others) to handle the liquidation of Home.
-The liquidation is presently staffed by 32 (full and part time) employees and 6 consultants.
-The employees and consultants are all located in New York City except for 1 part time employee in Washington State, and 4 employees located in Bedford, New Hampshire.
-Bengelsdorf Aff. ¶ 4. - 4.
-The Special Deputy Liquidator was recruited from private industry and appointed to manage the operations of the liquidation.
-The Special Deputy Liquidator is a consultant to the Liquidator, not an employee of Home.
-E & Y categorizes his responsibilities as a combination of those performed in a "healthy" insurance company by a chief executive officer and chief operating officer.
+The liquidation is presently staffed by 30 (full and part time) employees and 6 consultants.
+All employees and consultants are located in New York City except for 1 part time employee in Massachusetts, 1 employee in Maryland, and 3 full and 1 part time employees in Bedford, NH.
+Bengelsdorf Aff. ¶ 4.

+4. The Special Deputy Liquidator was recruited from private industry and appointed to manage the operations of the liquidation.1 The Special Deputy Liquidator is a consultant to the Liquidator, not an employee of Home.
+E&Y has categorized his responsibilities as a combination of those performed in a "healthy" insurance company by a chief executive officer and chief operating officer.
 The terms of his engagement are described in a June 11, 2003 Consulting Agreement which was approved by the Court on June 30, 2003 (the "Consulting Agreement").
 The Consulting Agreement remains in effect until terminated.
-Nicolopoulos Aff. ¶ 5. - 5.
-Structure and History of Compensation Plans for Liquidation Staff.
-As set forth in the Liquidator's Motion for Approval of Compensation Plans dated April 5, 2004, the Liquidator engaged nationally recognized compensation consultants (E & Y) to assist in the design of the compensation plans.
-The consultants had experience in the design of such plans for large insurers, like Home, in liquidation.
-The Liquidator has continued to consult with E & Y each year, as reflected in the annual compensation motions, regarding the continuing suitability of employee compensation.
+Nicolopoulos Aff. ¶ 5.

+5. Structure and History of Compensation Plans for Liquidation Staff.
+As set forth in the Liquidator's Motion for Approval of Compensation Plans dated April 5, 2004, the Liquidator engaged E&Y to assist in the design of the compensation plans.
+E&Y had experience in the design of such plans for large insurers, like Home, in liquidation.
+The Liquidator has continued to consult with E&Y each year, as reflected in the annual compensation motions, regarding the continuing suitability of employee compensation.
 Bengelsdorf Aff. ¶ 5.